pedronauck/rust-test/README.md

 ## 📝 About The Project

-Within this repository, you will find the official data stream and indexing projects for the Fuel Network.
+This repository, you will find the official data stream and indexing projects for the Fuel Network.
 These projects are responsible for indexing and storing data from the Fuel Network and providing a public API and SDK for querying and subscribing to Fuel Network data.